open-source-labs/Docketeer/README.md

   └─ src
 ```

 4. In the .env file, configure the following environment variables for Twilio API, Slack Webhook, and Postgres URI.
 Refer to [Twilio](#-Twilio) setup section below.
-The Postgres URI is the only field that is required, others are optional.
+The Postgres URI is the only required field.
+Others are optional.
 ```js
 // .env
 TWILIO_NUMBER=''